 How much does a retirement community cost?

-How much does it cost to move to a retirement community like The Independence is a question we hear often.
-Pricing at The Independence is simple.
+How much does it cost to move to a retirement community like The Independence?
+This is a question we hear often, but pricing at The Independence is simple.
 Residents pay a set monthly rent based on the size and location of their maintenance-free apartment.
-There is one time nominal cost to include an application fee.
-For residents with pets there is non-refundable pet fee.
+There is one time nominal cost which includes an application fee.
+For residents wishing to bring pets there is non-refundable pet fee.

 The Independence does not charge a “buy-in” deposit or down payment, and there are no monthly or hidden “fees.”